Primer C-VAE: An interpretable deep learning primer design method to detect emerging virus variants: Numerical Experiment and Results

 { {

 } }

-\subsection{Experiment 2: Primer Design for E.coli and S. flexneri}
+\subsection{Experiment 2: Primer Design for \textit{E. coli} and \textit{S. flexneri}}

-Escherichia coli (E. coli) and Shigella flexneri (S. flexneri) represent two clinically significant bacterial species with distinct implications for human health.
-E. coli predominantly functions as a commensal organism within the human intestinal microbiome, while S. flexneri acts as an established pathogen responsible for significant gastrointestinal morbidity and foodborne disease burden worldwide \cite{croxen2013RecentAdvancesUnderstanding, scallan2011FoodborneIllnessAcquired}.
-Expeditious and definitive identification of these microorganisms is essential for intestinal homeostasis maintenance and enables clinicians to implement targeted therapeutic interventions during pathogenic colonization, thereby mitigating disease progression and transmission.
+\textit{Escherichia coli} (\textit{E. coli}) and \textit{Shigella flexneri} (\textit{S. flexneri}) are clinically important bacterial species with distinct implications for human health. \textit{E. coli} is commonly a commensal member of the human intestinal microbiome, whereas \textit{S. flexneri} is an established pathogen associated with shigellosis and a substantial global burden of gastrointestinal disease and foodborne transmission \cite{croxen2013RecentAdvancesUnderstanding, scallan2011FoodborneIllnessAcquired}.
+Rapid and reliable identification of these organisms is therefore important for clinical decision-making and public health surveillance.

-Despite the widespread implementation of PCR-based detection methodologies for E. coli and S. flexneri identification, predicated on their exceptional analytical sensitivity and specificity \cite{wildeboer2010RapidDetectionEscherichia, chen2019RapidSensitiveDetection}, the development of highly discriminative primers remains technically challenging.
-This difficulty stems from the substantial genomic homology between these bacterial species (sharing approximately 80-90\% nucleotide identity in conserved regions) coupled with extensive intraspecies genetic heterogeneity.
-To address these molecular discrimination challenges, we adapted our Primer C-VAE framework specifically for differential E. coli and S. flexneri detection.
+Although PCR-based assays are widely used to detect \textit{E. coli} and \textit{S. flexneri} due to their high analytical sensitivity and specificity \cite{wildeboer2010RapidDetectionEscherichia, chen2019RapidSensitiveDetection}, designing primers that robustly discriminate between these two species remains challenging.
+This difficulty is driven by substantial genomic similarity between the species, together with considerable within-species genetic diversity.
+To address this discrimination problem, we adapted Primer C-VAE for differential detection of \textit{E. coli} and \textit{S. flexneri} using full-length genomes.

-Our comprehensive analysis encompassed 8,939 complete genome sequences for E. coli and 5,373 for S. flexneri.
-We implemented a balanced sampling approach, allocating 4,000 sequences for model training and validation processes, while reserving an additional 4,000 independent sequences for subsequent performance evaluation.
-The optimized C-VAE architecture demonstrated robust discriminative capacity, achieving classification accuracy exceeding 97\% for both bacterial species across both validation and independent test datasets.
-These performance metrics are systematically presented in Table \ref{tab:E.coli_and_S.flexneri_dataset}, with the corresponding classification confusion matrix visualized in Figure \ref{fig:E.coli_and_S.flexneri_confusion_matrix}.
+Our analysis included 8{,}939 complete genome sequences for \textit{E. coli} and 5{,}373 for \textit{S. flexneri}.
+For model development and evaluation, we constructed balanced datasets from NCBI by sampling 1{,}000 sequences per species for training, 1{,}000 per species for validation, and 1{,}000 per species for testing (Table~\ref{tab:E.coli_and_S.flexneri_dataset}).
+Using this setup, the optimised C-VAE achieved classification accuracy exceeding 97\% on both the validation set and the independent test set.
+Detailed performance metrics are reported in Table~\ref{tab:E.coli_and_S.flexneri_dataset}, and the corresponding confusion matrix is shown in Figure~\ref{fig:E.coli_and_S.flexneri_confusion_matrix}.